 As mentioned previously, any consideration of RAI therapy in a female of reproductive potential should follow a negative beta-hCG as pregnancy is an absolute contraindication to RAI therapy.
 Incorporating a mandatory pregnancy test as part of an overall care plan would help avoid potentially damaging radiation exposure.

-Patients with graves disease will need an ophthalmology consult.
-For those who undergo thyroidectomy, life long treatment with levothyroxine is required.
+Patients with Graves disease will need an ophthalmology consult.
+For those who undergo thyroidectomy, lifelong treatment with levothyroxine is required.
+Pharmacists are essential to review prescriptions, check for drug interactions, and patient education.

 The interprofessional team must communicate with other members to ensure that the patient is receiving the current standard of care treatment.